akretion/factur-x-libreoffice-extension/README.rst

 Installation
 ============

-Pre-requisite for Windows and Mac OS
+Pre-requisite for Windows and macOS
 ------------------------------------

 It is recommended to have LibreOffice 6.2.0 or higher.
 If your version is older, download a newer version from the `LibreOffice website <https://www.libreoffice.org/download/download/>`_.